Bit-Clouded/Documentation/docs/pillars/operations.md

 ## Back Up and Restore

-All templates resources that acts as datastores has the deletion policy set to automatically retain data.
-The relevant templates also has snapshot parameter built in to automatically restore from it.
+All templates resources that acts as datastores has the deletion policy set to automatically retain data; retain or snapshot where appropriate.
+The relevant templates also has snapshot parameter built in to automatically restore from these snapshots.

-## Unique Naming
+## Easy Provisioning

-Resources have names, where possible, are generated on the fly in the format of StackName-LogicalId-RandomSuffix.
+Resources have names, where possible, generated on the fly in the format of StackName-LogicalId-RandomSuffix.
 This is to avoid resource name clashing when provisioning multiple instances of the same template.

+Almost all of templates parameters are either derived from other template resources / parameters / outputs or are populated with sensible defaults.
+This is to reduce friction in provisioning new stacks.

+## Reliable Server Launching

+All autoscaling groups + launch configuration pairs have the appropraite creation and update policy.
+This is to ensure new servers launched have been bootstrapped correctly.
+The cfn-init framework is not installed on the server, but instead pulled in via a docker container.

 ## Future Roadmap